 - 1 cup (4 3/4 ounces) salted peanuts, preferably Virginia peanuts

 - 1. Line the bottom and sides of an 8 1/2-by-4 1/2-inch loaf pan with parchment paper or foil.
 Lightly butter the paper or foil.

-- 2. Place the milk chocolate in a small heatproof bowl set over simmering water and stir until the chocolate is smooth and completely melted.
+- 2. Place the milk chocolate in a small heatproof bowl set over (but not touching) simmering water and stir until the chocolate is smooth and completely melted.
 Pour half the milk chocolate into the prepared loaf pan and spread it evenly with a spatula.
+Set the rest of the melted milk chocolate aside.
 Place the loaf pan in the freezer until the milk chocolate is cold to the touch, about 45 minutes.
-Set the rest of the melted milk chocolate aside.

-- 4. Immediately remove the pan from the heat and slowly add the cream.
-Careful!
-It may splatter and steam.
+- 4. As soon as you pull the caramel from the heat, slowly and carefully add the cream, which may splatter and steam when it comes in contact with the hot caramel.
 Stir until well blended.
 Add the white chocolate and salt and stir until the chocolate is melted and the mixture is smooth.
 Add the peanuts and stir until blended.
 Set aside for 5 minutes to cool slightly.

 - 5. Pour the slightly cooled peanut caramel mixture over the cooled milk chocolate in the loaf pan and spread it evenly.
 Freeze until cold and firm, about 45 minutes.

 - 6. Once the layer is cold, make the next layer.
 Gently reheat the remaining milk chocolate over boiling water, pour it over the peanut caramel layer, and spread it evenly.
 Refrigerate or freeze for 20 to 30 minutes, until very cold.